2016-07-19 - EITST NEUTRINO EK FROM 74.208.185[.]198 SENDS CRYPTXXX RANSOMWARE

 - 2016-07-14 - Proofpoint Blog: Spam, Now With a Side of CryptXXX Ransomware!

-- I believe the CryptXXX in this blog is from the original branch.
+- I believe the CryptXXX ransomware in my blog post here is from the original branch.

 Shown above: Flowchart for this infection traffic.